PCLurker/IE7615-Credit-Card-Approval-Prediction-using-Neural-Network/README.md

 ## Design model and training:
 In this project, we implement an ANN model to train on the dataset.

-Our ANN consists of 3 layers:
+The ANN consists of 3 layers:

 * Input layer with 46 units.
 * 1 Dense hidden layer (have full connection with all units in the input layer) with 24 units,